justmarkham/DAT3/README.md

 * For those of you with background in javascript, d3.js has a nice tree layout that would make more presentable tree diarams
    * Here is a link to a [static version](http://bl.ocks.org/mbostock/4339184), as well as a link to a [dynamic version](http://bl.ocks.org/mbostock/4339083) with collapsable nodes
    * If this is something you are interested in, Gary Sieling wrote a nice [function](http://www.garysieling.com/blog/rending-scikit-decision-trees-d3-js) in python to take the output of a CART tree and convert into json
+   * If you are intersted in learning d3.js, this a good [tutorial](http://www.d3noob.org/2014/01/tree-diagrams-in-d3js_11.html) for understanding the building blocks of a decision tree.
+Here is another [tutorial](http://blog.pixelingene.com/2011/07/building-a-tree-diagram-in-d3-js/) focusing on building a tree diagram in d3.js.
 * Chapter 8.1 of the Introduction to Statistical Learning also covers the basics of Classification and Regression Trees